Alan-Miller/bashpro/README.md

 rm -rf ./Folder_Full_of_Files
 ```

-###### chain: &nbsp; `;` and `&&`
-- `;`  &nbsp; runs one command and then another.
+`;` &nbsp; runs one command and then another.
 With the commands below, the second will try to run regardless of whether the first succeeded or failed.
 ```sh
 touch example.txt ; nano example.txt
 ```
-- `&&`  &nbsp; runs one command after another only if the first one runs without any errors.
+`&&` &nbsp; runs one command after another only if the first one runs without any errors.
 With the commands below, the second will only proceed if the first was successful.
 ```sh
 touch example.txt && nano example.txt
 ```

-up: Populate the command line with the previous command.
+↑ &nbsp; Populate the command line with the previous command.

-`sudo`: Use admin credentials to run commands that require permission.
+`sudo` &nbsp; Use admin credentials to run commands that require permission.

-`history`: See your bash history (i.e., the contents of ~/.bash_history).
+`history` &nbsp; See your bash history (i.e., the contents of ~/.bash_history).

 ***